rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 I thought i was crazy, but never cared.
 Apparently, there are people crazier than me.
 Snippets after i blew my shit.
 Was in a cheap orlando apartment with very costly internet when this happened. <br>

+The reason we are sharing this particular message is that we have carried this burden long.
+They deserve to be finally out in the open.
+It is bigger than me.
+All credit goes to MLCollective.
+Please help us stay grounded.
+If i ever behave badly, slap me willya :-)<br>